boglac/Tetris-Game/README.md

 # Tetris-Game
-Smart Tetris implementation with usage of PIXI.js
+Smart Tetris JavaScript implementation, with usage of PIXI.js

-JavaScript Tetris implementation with usage of PIXI.js.